mrpancakes/employee-tracker/README.md

 1) Copy the code from the schema.sql file and run it in MySQLWorkbench (or another comparable program).

-2) Run the following command to start the application:
+2) Run the following command in your terminal to start the application:

         node index.js